Revanray1/git_codeCommits_steps/README.md

  -   git push origin main.

-1. Already code existing in local , then created a new repo and commiting the code into git
+2. Already code existing in local , then created a new repo and commiting the code into git.

+- go to project folder  -  cd /path/to/your/existing/project
+- git init
+- git remote add origin https://github.com/SAMPLE_LINK.git
+- git add .
+- git commit -m "Initial commit"
+- git push -u origin main

+- if error: src refspec main does not match any this error occurs.
+ -- > git branch
+ -- > If your branch is master, you can rename it to main (to match your GitHub repository) with [if necessary] -- > After ensuring you're on the main branch and have at least one commit, try pushing again: use -> git push -u origin main
+ -- > If your branch was originally master and you don’t want to rename it, you can push using master like this: use -> git push -u origin master